 Buying Your Wedding Gown

 This one might seem surprising to you, but unless you’re having a custom gown designed there’s no reason you have to go and make your wedding dress purchase immediately.
-Instead take some time to shop online, looking at magazines and wedding websites and try to narrow down styles or designers that you like.
+Instead, move this down on your wedding to do list a bit and take some time to shop online, looking at magazines and wedding websites and try to narrow down styles or designers that you like.
 This way when you do go shopping, you’ll already have an idea of what you like and will feel less overwhelmed by the selection.

 Picking Out Bridesmaid Dresses